 If you experience severe bladder dysfunction due to urethral trauma or neurogenic bladder conditions, you may benefit from urinary tract reconstruction at Bladder Health & Reconstructive Urology Institute.
-With locations in Miramar and West Palm Beach, Florida, and serving adults throughout Florida, Angelo Gousse, MD, and the team offer personalized surgical solutions to improve your bladder function and quality of life.
+With locations in Aventura, Miramar and West Palm Beach, Florida, and serving adults throughout Florida, Angelo Gousse, MD, and the team offer personalized surgical solutions to improve your bladder function and quality of life.
 To schedule a consultation, book online or call the office nearest you today.

 Urinary tract reconstruction is a surgery to correct or repair damage to the urinary tract.
 The urinary tract includes the urethra that carries urine and semen from the bladder to the tip of the penis in men and urine to the top of the vagina in women.

 Damage or dysfunction can occur anywhere throughout the urinary tract, including the sphincters that attach the urethra to the bladder, the urethra, and the exit portions of the urethra.

 Dr. Gousse may recommend a urinary tract reconstruction surgery if you’ve experienced:

 These conditions can cause scar tissue to develop within the urethra, leading to a narrowing of the urethra and difficult or painful urination.
 This may also cause recurrent urinary tract infections (UTIs) and sexual dysfunction.